ericyan534-dev/resonaite/README.md

 # Resonaite

-**An experimental adaptive-audio platform that responds to EEG signals in real time.**
+**An experimental adaptive-audio platform that responds to EEG brain signals in real time.**

 Resonaite embeds low-frequency amplitude modulation into music using a custom Cortical Integration Modulation (CIM) engine, generates tracks via AI music models, and adapts